 By the time Spanish arrived, Atahualpa had managed to capture Waskar but the factions which had deeply split the empire remained.
 Waskar was imprisoned and his kin-group was killed, as were those who had supported him.
 Atahualpa even killed historians and destroyed the Inca quipu records.
 This was to be a total renewal, what the Incas called a pachakuti or 'turning over of time and space', an epoch-changing event which the Incas believed periodically occurred through the ages.
 What Atahualpa did not know was that another pachakuti was less than a year away, and this time he would be its victim.

 Atahualpa's reign may have been brief but, as the Sapa ('Unique') Inca, he lived a life of extreme luxury.
 Drinking from gold cups, wearing silver-soled sandals and treated as a manifestation of the Sun god Inti on earth, Atahualpa was the head of the largest and richest empire the Americas had ever seen.
 His taste for opulence was chronicled by the Spanish who said that he once ordered a cloak made only from bat skins.
-As the Inca king, he had the right to wear even more gold jewellery than the already over-laden nobility.
+As the Inca king and member of the royal blood line, he had the right to wear even more gold jewellery than the already over-laden nobility.
 His regalia included a feather headband (Ilauto), a golden mace (champi), and king-size golden ear-spools.
 The monarch travelled on a gold and silver litter further embellished with parrot feathers.
 He was fed food by a servant, and anything the royal person touched was collected and burnt in an annual ceremony to ward off witchcraft.
 If ever there was a pampered ruler it was the Sapa Inca of ancient Peru.

-On Friday, 15th of November, 1532 CE the 168-man force of Spaniards led by Francisco Pizarro approached the Inca town of Cajamarca in the highlands of Peru.
+On Friday, 15th of November, 1532 the 168-man force of Spaniards led by Francisco Pizarro approached the Inca town of Cajamarca in the highlands of Peru.
 Pizzaro sent word that he wished to meet the Inca king, there enjoying the local springs and basking in his recent victory over Waskar.
 Atahualpa agreed to finally meet the much-rumoured bearded white men who were known to have been fighting their way from the coast for some time.
 Confidently surrounded by his 80,000 strong army Atahualpa seems not to have seen any threat from such a small enemy force and he made Pizarro wait until the next day.
 Then, seated on a low wooden throne and accompanied by all his wives and nobles, the Inca ruler finally came face to face with these curious visitors from another world.